Daniel, Esther, & Isaiah

 A. Visionary

-First of all apocalyptic is visionary.
+First of all, apocalyptic is visionary.
 It has lots of visions in it.
-Just as you would expect, in the second half of Daniel, the apocalyptic part, it's loaded with visions.
+Just as you would expect in the second half of Daniel, the apocalyptic part, which is loaded with visions.

-It does so, also, by a lot of numerical coding.
+It tells you through a lot of numerical coding.
 It is very common to get seventy of this and three and a half of that and four hundred and ninety of these and so on.
 Part of the reason is to say, “Look, God has decided how history is going to unfold.
 He has it all figured out.
-By way of these symbolic numbers, we also give you the impression that if you really knew what these numbers meant, you yourself could add it up.”
-The question is--do the numbers really have enough information to tell you that.
+By way of these symbolic numbers we also give you the impression that if you really knew what these numbers meant, you yourself could add it up.”
+The question is, does the numbers really have enough information to tell you that?
 People have always tried to crack the codes but not always with much success.
 Some have argued, “No, the numbers are too hidden.
 They are just ways of saying God has it all numbered and that is what we are to understand.”

 D. Symbols